roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Thanks," Cori said.
 "Guess it's a little tight for this sort of exercise.
 Maybe I should just take it off."
 She unsnapped the front and wriggled out of her skirt, wagging her hips too and fro, her thigh-highs swishing together as she squeezed her knees together and let the skirt slide down her long legs.
 She stepped out of to much applause, doing her next leg stretch wearing just the white blouse, black thong, black thigh-highs and black heels.
 Then, she climbed onto the counter, facing away from them as she did the splits, her ass at eye level.

  Knowing they were distracted by her ass and legs and probably craning to get a look between her legs at her pussy mound, Cori deftly ripped the button off her blouse, then arched her back, tossing the button on the floor at the same time, making them think that her tits had popped the button off.
-Report_Story #3